S-Stephen/AllocateChoices/README.md

-# SharedChoices
+# AllocateChoices

 From a set of  project choices distribute the selections to acheive the best outcome (those with the highest total selection order)

 The constraints of the system are that:

-Each student can choose upto MAXCHOICES projects
+* Each student can choose upto MAXCHOICES projects
-A supervisor is only allowed to supervise upto MAXPROJECTS Each student is to be allocated ONE project
+* A supervisor is only allowed to supervise upto MAXPROJECTS
+* Each student is to be allocated ONE project

 There is also an optimisation of the final allocation set required: